s-case/s-case.github.io/wsqr.md

 <br>

-Add new external measures to the representation
+Developers can add in a simple way external measures to the representation of their service

 <br>